 - Poor mechanics (running, jumping, landing, stopping, planting, cutting, and changing direction).

 - Weak core (crunches are not the answer) — lack of trunk stability (control).

-When athletes show competence in these basic and fundamental movements (which underlie athletic ability) they minimize injury and increase performance…naturally.
+When athletes show competence in these basic and fundamental movements they minimize injury and increase performance…naturally.
 When they move better they release the parking brake (poor movement) which will allow them to reach their potential.

-Many professional sports teams will screen and assess players prior to the tryout.
+Many professional sports teams will screen and test players prior to the tryout.
 Their thinking is, why commit a big dollar contract if the athlete is at risk for injury.
-With the information we have, why wouldn’t we screen and assess our young athletes (as part of the tryout process) before putting them on the field?
-I know teams that added a dynamic warm-up as a injury prevention tool which is a great start, but what I witnessed on the field was not how it was drawn up.
+With the information we have, why wouldn’t we screen and test our young athletes (as part of the tryout process) before putting them on the field?
+I know teams that added a dynamic warm-up as a injury prevention tool which is a great idea, but what I witnessed on the field was not how it was drawn up.
 A good program done poorly will not yield the desired outcome.

 Look beyond how fast they move — work on how they move.
 Pre-season and tryouts would be a great place to start.